| |

 consideration would be the operating costs and that will

-depend on local energy costs.
-Discuss this with the gas and
+costs.
+Discuss this with the gas and propane suppliers.
+You

-propane suppliers.
-You left out another good choice: an
+left out another good choice: a heat

 pump.
 It operates on electricity and is both clean and